Dense Pneumatic Conveying#

 Lagrangian Physical Properties#

-The main difference in this simulation is the gravity.
-It changes to the y-direction to be coherent with the next simulation using the CFD-DEM solver.
+The main difference between the insertion and settling simulations is the direction of the gravity, which is changed to y-direction to be coherent with the next simulation using the CFD-DEM solver.

 subsection lagrangian physical properties